GSA/digitalgov.gov/content/news/2023/03/2023-03-24-who-is-your-website-manager.md

 ---
 date: 2023-03-24 15:29:00 -0500
-title: Who is your website manager?
+title: Who's your website manager?
 deck: Equity and accountability in federal website management
 summary: The importance of HR and accountability to improving digital service delivery at federal agencies.